Alfresco/docs-alfresco/content-services/latest/install/containers/docker-compose.md

     Go back to step 5 in the initial Docker Compose instructions to start the deployment again.

-> **Note:** You'll need a machine with at least 13GB of memory to distribute among the Docker containers.
+> **Note:** In order to deploy onto Docker for Desktop you need to allocate at least 13 Gb (preferably 16 Gb) to the
+> Docker Engine on the "Resources" tab in Docker for Desktop's preferences pane as shown in the screenshot below.
+This
+> is required because insufficient memory will cause containers to exit without warning.

 ## Reference